alexwine36/Portfolio/apps/portfolio/content/projects/portfolio/index.md

 It was time to write a résumé and I wanted to have fun making it.
 Since I do enjoy a good problem I figured I would find a way to build a résumé and portfolio all in one.
 Ideally this would involve learning some new technologies along the way.

+# The Solution

+## Structure

+I chose to use [NX](https://nx.dev/) for the project.
+The ease of generating components, apps, and libraries fast while having them linked quickly allowed fast iterations.

+## Design

+I really liked the look of Glassmorphism and I wanted to try and implement some of that style into the design.
+For the frontend library I choose MUI because I have used it in the past and the ability to customize quickly would help during the design process.

 ## CI Process